 - You connect to the Internet and suddenly discover it is several hours later and you have not left the computer.

 - Your friends are worried about you going on a date alone with a person known only from a chat room.

-- You spend most of your time on-line talking to friends from home, instead of making new friends at college.
+- You spend most of your time online talking to friends from home instead of making new friends at college.

-Treatment must begin with recognizing that there is a problem.
+Treatment must begin with recognizing there is a problem.
 Overcoming denial should be followed by other treatment steps, including:

 - Assessing for other disorders like depression or anxiety that may need medical treatment.

-How to Help Computer Obsessed Friends
+How to Help a Computer-Obsessed Friend

 - Support their desire for change if they think they have a problem.